 Natural Bridge – A short but appreciated Bryce Canyon stop

 Natural Bridge in Bryce Canyon National Park is a very scenic Bryce spot that is accessible from the main road through the park.
-The natural monument is a red-rock arch that sits about 12 miles (19 km) south from Bryce Canyon Visitor Center.
+The natural monument is a red-rock arch that is located about 12 miles (19 km) south of Bryce Canyon Visitor Center.

 All you need to do to enjoy Natural Bridge when visiting Bryce Canyon is to jump out of your car and walk the short distance to the edge.
 There are no trails to reach Natural Bridge so it’s a quick, but still very appreciated stop to make when visiting Bryce Canyon.
 The red arch and the green forest contrast each other in a beautiful way and is a great Bryce Canyon stop to make.

 Rainbow Point & Yovimpa Point – The best Bryce Canyon spots for long-range views

 Rainbow Point and Yovimpa Point sit on the southern end of Bryce Canyon National Park.
 Here you when visiting Bryce Canyon find some of the best views in the entire park.
 Rainbow Point is the highest point in Bryce Canyon National Park with its 9,120 feet (2,720 m) above the ocean.

 Many visitors don’t go this far south but the incredible view makes it well worth the 17 mile (27 km) drive from Bryce Canyon Visitor Center.
 To go to the southern viewpoints is the best thing to do in Bryce Canyon if you want long-range views.
 On a clear day you can see more than 50 miles (80 km) from Rainbow Point and Yovimpa Point.
 That means that you if you turn your head south even can see all the way to Arizona.